nqdu/JDSurfG/doc/UserManual.md

 - `gravmat.dat`: Sensitivity kernel of gravity to density.
 - `MOD`: Initial model.
 - `MOD.true`: Checkerboard model.
 - `MOD.ref`: Gravity reference model, used to compute gravity anomaly.

-The formats of each file are described below.
+- `topography.dat`: topography file (optional).
+> **Note:**
+> For Bouguer gravity, the effects of topography are removed!
+Therefore, the `topography.dat` file will contribute nothing to the gravity matrix.

 <a id="joint-param"></a>